 Peel-and-Stick Wallpaper: You can create a statement wall or add a subtle pattern without risking any damage.
 And when it's time to move out, it comes off easily, leaving no marks behind.

-Art and Framed Photos: Adding your favorite prints, photos, or artwork to the walls can instantly personalize a space.
+Art and Framed Photos: Your walls shouldn’t be boring just because you're renting.
+Hang artwork that reflects your style whether it’s abstract prints, framed quotes or artwork to the walls can instantly personalize a space.
 Use removable hooks or picture hanging strips to avoid putting holes in the walls.

-The bed is an important piece of furniture in any rental home, serving as the space where you rest, recharge, and find comfort.
+Most times, it’s your recharge zone, your comfort corner, and sometimes even your sofa or office, that’s why making your bedroom feel like your space really matters — no matter how temporary the setup.
 Investing in new bed linen such as high-quality sheets, soft blankets, and cozy duvets can have a huge impact on how restful and inviting your space feels.
 If you can’t install a permanent headboard, a tension rod can be placed behind your bed to hold a fabric panel creating the illusion of a stylish headboard without drilling into the walls.

 Use Multi-Functional Furniture for Rental Homes